The article following outlines the different approaches required for Investors to qualify as Accredited Investors under Rules 506(b) and 506(c).

 - A certified public accountant.

-As the verification requirement is recently effective, presents potential criminal liability by investors who misrepresent their status and is a very important part of compliance by issuers of private securities, investors are encouraged to treat such verification very seriously.
+Given that the new verification requirements are somewhat recent, understanding of the requirements is a very important part of compliance by Issuers of private Securities, and Investors are encouraged to treat such verification very seriously.